NonMajorNerd/nonmajornerd.github.io/characters.md

 ## Characters

 Your Character is a combination of statistics, a possible Archetype and Artifact, and your imagination.
 Your character serves as your representative in the game, your avatar in the Chat RPG world.
-Like the protagonists of a novel or a movie, Characters are at the center of the game’s action.
+Like the protagonists of a novel or a movie, Character's are at the center of the game’s action.

 ### Character Card